bovine3dom/geojson2h3/readme.md

 # Convert GeoJSON to DataFrame of H3 UInts

-Needs deno.
-Run with `--threads auto`.
+Needs Bun.
+Run with `julia --project=. --threads auto`.

 Rough script, edit it for your own needs.